nickhobbs94/joplin-plugin-advanced-tags/README.md

 ```

 We can then add the mathematics tag to any `#number-theory` or `#topology` tagged notes just by running `:updateTags` in the CMD + P menu.

+## Deduplicate tags

+One problem with my notebook was that behind the scenes there were actually two tags named `#number-theory`.
+I've added a command to delete the duplicate tags.
+This is likely highly risky.
+Please make a backup before running this.

 ## Future
 I'm planning on adding automatic tag renames here too.
 For example making sure that if I add a tag named `#maths` it automatically renames to `#mathematics`.